Target species

 When treating sheep of less than 16 kg, seek veterinary advice regarding the use of 1 ml disposable syringes graduated in increments of 0.1 ml.
 For the treatment of individual sheep, a syringe not exceeding 2.0 ml and calibrated in increments of 0.1 ml should be used.

 Each ml contains 10 mg of ivermectin sufficient to treat 50 kg of bodyweight of cattle and sheep.
 The injection may be given with any standard automatic or single-dose or hypodermic syringe.
-Use of a sterile 17 gauge x ½ inch needle is suggested.
+Use of a sterile 17-gauge x ½ inch needle is suggested.
 Replace with a fresh sterile needle after every 10 to 12 animals.
 Injection of wet or dirty animals is not recommended.
+If using a single-dose or hypodermic syringe, use a separate sterile needle to withdraw the veterinary medicinal product from the pack.

-For the treatment and control of sheep scab, two injections with a seven day interval are required to treat clinical signs and to eliminate mites.
+For the treatment and control of sheep scab (Psoroptes ovis), two injections with a seven-day interval are required to treat clinical signs and to eliminate mites.

 Cattle

-Single doses of 4 mg ivermectin per kg (20 x the use level) given subcutaneously resulted in ataxia and depression.
-No antidote has been identified, however, symptomatic therapy may be beneficial.
+Single doses of 4 mg ivermectin per kg (20x the recommended use level) given subcutaneously resulted in ataxia and depression.

 Sheep

-Dose levels up to 4 mg ivermectin per kg (20 x the use level), given subcutaneously, resulted in ataxia and depression.
+At dose levels up to 4 mg ivermectin per kg (20x the recommended use level), given subcutaneously, resulted in ataxia and depression.

 Withdrawal periods